Philippines at the 2025 SEA Games

-The Philippines is set to participate at the 33rd Southeast Asian (SEA) Games which will be held from 9 to 20 December 2025 in Bangkok, Chonburi and Songkhla in Thailand.
+The Philippines participated at the 33rd Southeast Asian (SEA) Games from 9 to 20 December 2025 in Bangkok and Chonburi in Thailand.

+The Philippine delegation finished in 6th place with a final count of 50 gold, 73 silver and 154 bronze medals.

+Background

-The delegation will consist around 1,600 athletes who will be competing in 50 sports.
+The delegation consists of around 1,168 athletes who will be competing in 50 sports.
 It is projected to be the largest ever Philippine delegation.
 The Philippines had 1,115 athletes in 56 sports when it hosted the SEA Games in 2019.

+Tennis player Alexandra Eala and volleyball player Bryan Bagunas are designated as flag bearers for the opening ceremony.
+Members of the delegation will wear Avel Bacudio's Laro ng Lahi collection for the opening ceremony.

+Boxer Eumir Marcial was the flagbearer in the closing ceremony.